andersy005/interactive-cpp/README.md

 conda install xeus-cling -c QuantStack -c conda-forge
 ```

 After starting Jupyter Lab with jupyter lab, you should now see two additional kernels: xeus C++11 and xeus C++14.
-You can use either of them to use Arrow as it’s based on C++11 but the code is also compatible with C++14.
+You can use either of them to use write interactive C++ programs.

 ![](assets/jupyterlab.png)